MicrosoftDocs/win32/desktop-src/NetMon2/loadtchar.md

 ---
-Description: 'The LoadTCHAR function is called by monitors to set a string variable to a string taken from an HTML configuration string.' ms.assetid: '515a1053-d575-4b7c-92a7-4a8039f1b2ac'
+Description: The LoadTCHAR function is called by monitors to set a string variable to a string taken from an HTML configuration string. ms.assetid: 515a1053-d575-4b7c-92a7-4a8039f1b2ac
 title: LoadTCHAR function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LoadTCHAR function